carpentries-lab/python-aos-lesson/episodes/01-conda.md

 > ## Launch a Jupyer Notebook
 >
 > In preparation for the next lesson,
-> open a new Jupyter Notebook by
+> open a new Jupyter Notebook **in your `data-carpentry` directory**
-> entering `jupyter notebook &` at the bash shell
+> by entering `jupyter notebook &` at the Bash Shell
 > or by clicking the Jupyter Notebook launch button in the Anaconda Navigator.
 >
+> If you use the Navigator,
-> The Jupyter interface will open in a new tab of your default web browser.
+> the Jupyter interface will open in a new tab of your default web browser.
 > Use that interface to navigate to the `data-carpentry` directory
 > that you created specifically for these lessons
-> and then click to create a new Python 3 notebook:
+> before clicking to create a new Python 3 notebook:
 >
 > ![Launch Jupyter notebook](../fig/01-launch-notebook.png)
 >